Flat Nipples & Large Breasts

 It was determined that my nipples are flat (they were inverted at birth) and large; my baby's nose was literally covered by my breast tissue.
 I had to work hard to hold my nipple and areola pinched away from her nose so she could breathe.
 This, of course, made my concerns grow into fears that I would fall asleep and suffocate her.

 So here I am 10 weeks later, pumping every 3 to 4 hours and knowing I am missing out on what comes so easy for so many people...I feel depressed about it and angry, as I WANT to breastfeed and some people won't even try who I feel would be successful...

 I wish there was help out there for people like me. :/"

 Apr 03, 2012

 I had the same problem.
 I used the Niplette during my second pregnancy,and it helped a lot.
 I still need to hold my breast away from my little girl’s nose, but at least now I have a nipple for her to latch on to.

 It's excruciating and uncomfortable, but it worked for me."

 I have flat nipples and with all my kids I desperately wanted to breastfeed.

-First daughter had a tongue tie so there was no luck there so I ended up pumping.
+My first daughter had a tongue tie, so there was no luck there, so I ended up pumping.